samwong0127/stock-market/README.md

 2. Similarly, calculate the rolling median and retain it in a newly added column adj_close_rolling_med.
 3. Retain the resulting dataset into the same format as Problem 1, but in its own stage/directory distinct from the first.
 4. (Bonus) Write unit tests for any relevant logic.

+#### Idea 2a
+1. We can calculate the moving average with Python directly by it's time consuming.
+We can speed up the process with Spark SQL as in COMP4442 project and the following method https://stackoverflow.com/questions/45806194/pyspark-rolling-average-using-timeseries-data

+### Q3.
+Integrate ML Training

+#### Idea 3
+1. Use the code given

+### Q4.
+Model Serving

+#### Idea 4
+1. Deploy the API server with the model through a suitable service